 Also, I feel that the actual battle scenes could have been a bit more revealing, with some hint of what the French soldiers were up against.
 As it is, we must take it on faith that trying to advance on the enemy position meant certain death for the French soldiers.
 Faith is fine, but it would have been nice to have something concrete to go on, too.

-A fine, moralistic film that any fan of classic films should see.
+"Paths of Glory" is a fine, moralistic film that any fan of classic films should see.